hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Reboot now if you're not doing any further configuration.

-At this point you should now see below to set up permanent SSH access
+At this point you should now read below to set up permanent SSH access

 ### Setting up Permanent SSH Server